-The perfect cocktail for Valentine’s Day or to celebrate Spring, this blushing strawberry gin and tonic is a total crowd pleaser.
+The perfect cocktail to celebrate Spring (or let’s be honest, any day) this blushing strawberry gin and tonic is a total crowd pleaser.

-A good G&T is a fantastic cocktail most of the time but this strawberry gin and tonic with fresh strawberry syrup is the ultimate cocktail to celebrate Valentine’s Day or the abundance of fresh strawberries that are around during Spring/Summer.
+A good G&T is a fantastic cocktail most of the time but this strawberry gin and tonic with fresh strawberry syrup is the ultimate cocktail to celebrate the abundance of fresh strawberries that are around during Spring/Summer.

 I love making fruit syrups/purees to serve with cocktails especially as they work equally well in non-alcoholic cocktails.
 It’s also a great way to preserve fruit that is in season as the syrups can be kept covered in the fridge for up to a month.
 Simply cook down fresh fruit of your choice with sugar, water and lemon juice and you have a delicious addition to cocktails.

-Fill glasses with ice then add a shot (50ml) good quality gin.
+Fill glasses with ice then add a shot (50ml/ 1.5fl oz) good quality gin.
 Pour in a shot of syrup/fruit puree if using then top with cold tonic water.
 Add garnishes and serve.

 What garnish do you use for a gin and tonic?

 The classic garnish for gin and tonic is a twist of lemon rind but herbs like rosemary, thyme, basil and mint all work well as well thin slices of cucumber and fruit like strawberries, blueberries and orange.

 What type of glass should a gin and tonic be served in?